pytorch/tutorials/advanced_source/python_extension_autoload.rst

 Examples
 ^^^^^^^^

-Here we take Intel Gaudi HPU and Huawei Ascend NPU as examples to determine how to integrate your out-of-tree extension with PyTorch using the autoloading mechanism.
+In this example, we will be using Intel Gaudi HPU and Huawei Ascend NPU to determine how to integrate your out-of-tree extension with PyTorch using the autoloading feature.

 `habana_frameworks.torch`_ is a Python package that enables users to run PyTorch programs on Intel Gaudi by using the PyTorch ``HPU`` device key.